willfleury/metrics-agent/README.md

 }
 ```

-To instrument this programatically we perform the following
+To instrument this programmatically we perform the following

 ```java
 // add class fields